abhish127/DeAnzaPrograms/README.md

 # DeAnzaPrograms
-Some programs and labs from a class that I did at De Anza.
+Some simple Java programs and labs from a class that I did at De Anza.